Yuichiroh/nuimode/README.md

 # Nuimode

-A Scala library for customizing Nuimo devices on OSX.
+A library for customizing Nuimo devices on OSX.

 You can implement your own event handler for each particular application by extending `NuimoHandler` trait.
 The library provides some useful functions for handling Nuimo.